nasa-nccs-hpda/eo-validation/README.rst

   mkdir -p /efs/projects/<project_name>/data /efs/projects/<project_name>/labels /efs/projects/<project_name>/validation/original_points

 #.
-Step 2.
 Upload the data to your system of choice - Only done by the Team Administrator

 In this step you will need to upload the data you will be using in the validation exercise.
 In general this will require you to upload a pair of data (GeoTIFF satellite imagery) and labels (GeoTIFF single band label), and locate them in a general location.
 To upload the data to SMCE, you can use scp from a terminal within Daskhub, or manually uploading the imagery using Drag and Drop options.

+#.
+Start working on your environment

+In this step users can start working on their personal notebooks.
+These notebooks can be accessed by opening the ValidationDashboard.ipynb file from your working directory.
+For example, if you are part of Dr. Peng group, you can access your personal tutorial notebook under /efs/Bin_UIUC/<your_username>/ValidationDashboard.ipynb.

+If you need additional help walking through the notebook, here is a short video on how to get started `YouTube <https://youtu.be/3tG7bQ-10ac>`__.

 Overall Validation Workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^